MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/install-mobile-app.md

 ---
-title: Use Financials on Your Mobile Device| Microsoft Docs
+title: Use Dynamics 365 on Your Mobile Device| Microsoft Docs
-description: You can view and edit your Financials data on your phone or tablet.
+description: You can view and edit your Dynamics 365 data on your phone or tablet.
 documentationcenter:
 author: SusanneWindfeldPedersen
 ms.service: dynamics365-financials